garricknorthover/code-examples/README.md

 ## Highest and Lowest
-A code wars kata that returns the highest and lowest  number in a string.
+A code wars kata.
+The function returns the highest and lowest number in a given string.

 ```javascript
 function highAndLow(numbers){